Hardlymoving writes about the do-it-yourself maintenance and repair of Asian cars.

 Now, you'll need to remove the exhaust manifold.

 Disconnect the O2 sensor leading out of the manifold.
-Then, remove the three bolts securing the heat shield on the manifold.
-Detach the manifold from the cylinder head and exhaust down pipe.
+Then, remove the three bolts securing the heat shield onto the manifold.
+Detach the manifold from the cylinder head and exhaust downpipe.

 14. Remove the Distributor and All Other Connected Components

-Remove the distributor, the air filter box to the throttle body tube, the upper radiator hose, the upper heater core to the cylinder cead hose, the throttle cables, the throttle body, the intake manifold plenium, the fuel connector and various electrical fittings, and the vacuum hoses.
+Remove the distributor, the air filter box to the throttle body tube, the upper radiator hose, the upper heater core to the cylinder head hose, the throttle cables, the throttle body, the intake manifold plenum, the fuel connector and various electrical fittings, and the vacuum hoses.

-15. Remove the Fuel Inject Rail and the Injectors
+15. Remove the Fuel Injector Rail and Injectors

-Next, remove the fuel inject rail and the injectors.
+Next, remove the fuel injector rail and the injectors.

-There are two nuts that secures the rail to the injectors.
+Two nuts secure the rail to the injectors.
 After removing these nuts, begin wiggling and pulling on the rail.
 Do not pull on the rail on an angle—try to pull straight out.
 Either the injector(s) will stay attached to the rail or stay recessed in the cylinder head.
 Don't lose the injector O-rings.

 Remove the bottom mounting bolts secured to the intake manifold.
-One bolt is for the manifold support bracket; the other two are for the switch brackets.
+One bolt is for the manifold support bracket, and the other two are for the switch brackets.
 I chose to remove the oil filter to get a better view of what I had to deal below the intake manifold.

-Now, loosen and remove the cylinder head Bolts and remove the cylinder head with the intake manifold attached.
-You can remove the camshaft pulley after the head is off the block with an impact driver.
-It wasn’t on too tight and came off without a problem.
+Now, loosen and remove the cylinder head bolts and remove the cylinder head with the intake manifold attached.
+After the head is off the block, you can remove the camshaft pulley with an impact driver.
+In my case, it wasn’t on too tight and came off without a problem.

 Loosen the head bolts in the sequence outlined in a repair manual.
-Do not loosen the bolts beyond ¼ turn during initial bolt tension release.
+Do not loosen the bolts beyond ¼ turn during the initial release of tension on the bolt.
 You must use a 14mm spline socket.

 17. Send the Cylinder Head to an Auto Shop

-The cylinder head was sent to an automotive machine shop for crack testing, valve condition testing, and warpage.
-The valve cover, intake manifold, and plenium were also steam- and pressure-cleaned.
-Fortunately, the head was slightly warped, which required only a .001 milling (shaving) to flatten the matting surface.
+I sent the cylinder head to an automotive machine shop for crack testing, valve condition testing, and testing for warpage.
+The valve cover, intake manifold, and plenum were also steam- and pressure-cleaned.
+Fortunately, the head was only slightly warped, which required only a .001 milling (shaving) to flatten the mating surface.

 The cost of all this shop work came out to less than $100.

-The block deck surface must be true (completely flat) and free of any debris before matting the head with the block.
-Do not use any tool that could scratch the block deck (like sandpaper).
-Although the roughness average (RA) should be around 30, which is almost a mirror finish, the automotive machinist claimed that whatever the condition of the deck is in now (it was from the factory), should be good enough.
+The block deck surface must be true (completely flat) and free of any debris before mating the head with the block.
+Do not use any tool (like sandpaper) that could scratch the block deck.
+Although the roughness average (RA) is supposed to be around 30, which is almost a mirror finish, the automotive machinist told me that the current condition of the deck (it was from the factory) should be good enough.
 Just make sure that the surface is free of oil and debris.
-I used a combination of 0000 steel wool and ultra fine polishing compound to clean the block deck.
+I used a combination of 0000 steel wool and ultrafine polishing compound to clean the block deck.